markakisdong/Basic_Algorithms/README.md

 bellman_ford:

-        computes shortest paths from a single source vertex to all of the other vertices in a weighted directed graph.
+        computes shortest paths from a single source vertex to all other vertices in a weighted directed graph.
         usage: ./a.out <input file> <source>
         input file:
             line1: number of vertices.